cs-au-dk/TAJS/README.md

 This requires a log file of concrete behaviors to be provided to TAJS.
 Sample log files are located in [test-resources/logs](test-resources/logs).

-Soundness testing, with an existing log file can be performed like this:
+Soundness testing using an existing log file can be performed like this:
 ```
 java -jar dist/tajs-all.jar -test-soundness -log-file test-resources/logs/google/richards.js.log.gz test-resources/src/google/richards.js
 ```